ahmad-PH/auto-shakespeare/README.md

                         how much dropout to use for training (between 0 and 1)
 ```

-If `--use_pretrained` is not `none`, then a new model will be trained before generation begins, otherwise the specified pre-trained model is used.
+If `--use_pretrained` is `none`, then a new model will be trained before generation begins, otherwise the specified pre-trained model is used.

 ## Dependencies